Giovanni Ferrari: International career

+1931–32 Central European International Cup

-Ferrari was from the start of the 1931-32 Central European International Cup a regular starter in his playmaker/attacking midfielder role and also scored a goal in the away match against Czechoslovakia.
-The campaign ended with Italy being Runners-up after the Austrian Wunderteam led by Matthias Sindelar, Ferrari's first international medal with Italy (Silver).
+Ferrari was a regular starter in his advanced playmaker/attacking midfielder role from the start of the 1931–32 Central European International Cup, and also scored a goal in the away match against Czechoslovakia.
+The campaign ended with Italy finishing as runners-up behind the Austrian Wunderteam led by Matthias Sindelar; this was Ferrari's first international medal with Italy (Silver).